AndroDevcd/Sharp/doc/CHANGELIST.md

     # Bug Fixes
         * Fixed templates inside of classes compiler bug
         * Fixed new expression not catching edge case where there is no cunstructor provided i.e. House h = new House;
+        * Function pointers were not allowed to be created at global scope or local scope

     # QoL Improvements
         * Updated the Assembler to allow for high level virtual assembly programming with the newly added instructions